 All of our sales and the majority of our expenses are denominated in U.S. dollars.
-Since we operate in China, a percentage of our operational expenses are denominated in RMB and exchange volatility could positively or negatively impact those operating costs.
+Since we operate in the People's Republic of China, a percentage of our operational expenses are denominated in RMB and exchange volatility could positively or negatively impact those operating costs.
 Additionally, we may hold certain assets and liabilities in local currency on our consolidated balance sheet.
 As the operational expenses in RMB is immaterial, we do not believe that foreign exchange volatility has a material impact on our current business or results of operations.